 Now to import a QIF file into Quicken click 'File' - 'File Import' - 'QIF File'.

 Then click the 'Browse' button and select a QIF file.

 In our case, we have a Checking Account Name.
 We can not select it in the 'Quicken account to import into' Tab.
 We have only 'All Accounts', that's what we must select.

-A QIF file has Account Name, as part of QIF file.
-When you are using ProperSoft converter you have to enter that Account Name before converting to QIF file.
-In this case, we have a Checking Account and we enter Account Name, as Checking.
+A QIF file has an Account Name, as part of the QIF file.
+When you are using ProperSoft converter you have to enter that Account Name before converting to a QIF file.
+In this case, we have a Checking Account and we enter the Account Name, as Checking.